Info for

 LAPTOP REQUIREMENTS

-A Mac notebook computer is recommended.
+A Mac laptop is recommended.
 Please see the hardware requirements document for details.

 SOFTWARE REQUIREMENTS